Back to Catalog

 "The size of the equity of the brand was much bigger than the size of the company." — Howard Schultz

 This is a long conversation between Ben Gilbert, David Rosenthal, and Howard Schultz, recorded at the Schultz Family Foundation in Seattle.
 The pop framing of Starbucks is a feel-good story about a guy who liked Italian coffee bars and treated his employees well.
 The actual operating system underneath is sharper than that — a ruthlessly efficient store economic model, a deliberate refusal to franchise, an obsession with brand equity outpacing company size, and a model where ubiquity is treated as an active threat rather than a goal.
-This protocol pulls the operationally useful pieces from that model for anyone building a brand, a retail concept, or a consumer business.
+This playbook pulls the operationally useful pieces from that model for anyone building a brand, a retail concept, or a consumer business.

 Get The Equity Of The Brand Bigger Than The Size Of The Company